 The language of the contract makes it reasonably clear that the writer is licensing various rights, not the copyright itself.
 Even so, this is a misuse of the term “copyright”, and I honestly don’t know what, if any, legal ramifications might arise as a result (am I being alarmist here?).
-This unconventional use of the term is a common feature of reading app contracts.
+This unconventional use of the term is a common feature of serialized fiction app contracts.

 – As mentioned, the contract is non-exclusive, and per Clause 6, extends for 5 years after after the work is completed.

 That would seem to be better than the 20-year or life-of-copyright contracts I’ve seen.
 However, the Power of Attorney clause on the last page of the contract says something completely different.
 Compare and contrast: